mesosphere/dcos-docs-site/pages/1.14/deploying-services/quota-management/index.md

 ### Migrating services

-For backwards compatibility with existing deployments, services launched in a group do not use the group role by default but rather use their legacy role as before (the actual legacy role depends on whether the service was launched by native marathon, non-native marathon, catalog service etc).
+For backwards compatibility, any existing and new groups will have `enforceRole` property set to false.
+Consequently, existing or new services launched in such groups continue to use their legacy role (actual role depends on the service) instead of the group role.

 To migrate a stateless service that uses a legacy role to a group role, a user can simply reconfigure the role of the service to group role and do an update.
 For example: